- Religion and Philosophy»

 It was in the morning that they were instructed to gather the manna.
 The reason is given in this verse

-When the sun became hot it melted. in other words if we wait until the heat of the day to try and gather His Word into our hearts, at the peak of it's busyness and fervor, it is just going to melt away and not satiate and satisfy us.
+When the sun became hot it melted. in other words, if we wait until the heat of the day to try and gather His Word into our hearts, at the peak of its business and fervor, it is just going to melt away and not satiate and satisfy us.
 It is the heat of the day that we are distracted and beginning to weary and not very receptive.

 I love those who love me,